haml/haml/REFERENCE.md

     %p= "hello"

-would be compiled to
+would be compiled to:

     <p>hello</p>

 A line of Ruby code can be stretched over multiple lines as long as each line but the last ends with a comma.
 For example:

     = link_to_remote "Add to cart",
         :url => { :action => "add", :id => product.id },